Our Dental Headrests

 The Right Dental Headrest Makes All the Difference

 Choosing the best headrest for your dental chair is important.
-Crescent offers three different headrests based on the type of patients you serve and style of dental chair you use in your practice.
-So, whether your chairs have a flat headrest or a double-articulating headrest, Crescent Products has the dental chair accessories to fit your needs.
+Crescent offers three different dental headrests based on the type of patients you treat and style of dental chairs used in your practice.
+Whether your dental chairs have a flat headrest or a double-articulating headrest, Crescent Products has dental chair accessories that fit your needs.

 Treating maxillary teeth with proper visualization and posture can be challenging and can lead to back, neck and shoulder pain.
-Developed in collaboration with Dental Ergonomics Expert, Bethany Valachi, PT, MS, CEAS, Crescent Products’ Low-Profile Headrest is our most popular model.
-The Low-Profile Headrest works equally well with flat headrest dental chairs, but was specifically designed for double-articulating headrest chairs to improve patient comfort, and allow for better ergonomic positioning, improved posture, and increased career longevity for dentists and hygienists.
+Developed in collaboration with Dental Ergonomics Expert, Bethany Valachi, PT, MS, CEAS, Crescent Products’ Low-Profile Headrest is our most popular dental headrest.
+The Low-Profile Headrest works equally well with flat headrest dental chairs, but it was specifically designed for double-articulating headrest chairs to improve patient comfort and allow for better ergonomic positioning, improved posture, and increased career longevity for dentists and hygienists.

 - Flat Headrest Chair | Double Articulating Headrest Chair